LMAS Harshaw Family Foudation Animal Shelter:

 Closed some holidays

 LMAS has the largest selection of adoptable pets in need of loving, forever homes.
 Please browse our current adoptable pets and consider saving a shelter animal!

-The Department of Animal Services has a fundamental mission to protect public health and safety, ensure the humane treatment of animals and provide quality, professional service to the public.
+The Department of Animal Services has a fundamental mission to protect public health and safety, ensure the humane treatment of domesticated animals and provide quality, professional service to the public.
 LMAS serves as an authority in domestic animal welfare by creating and preserving a safe and humane community for both people and domesticated animals.
 LMAS strives to eliminate the euthanasia of adoptable animals in Louisville Metro through education, community engagement, enforcement and leadership efforts.

 What the department provides to residents to fulfill its mission and help meet Louisville Metro Government’s 5 strategic objectives.